 There are two versions of the platform.
 Google Analytics is free of charge and ideal for individuals and small-to-medium-sized companies.
-Google Analytics 360, on the other hand, is invoiced monthly and more suitable for larger enterprises.
+Google Analytics 360, on the other hand, is invoiced monthly and is more suitable for larger enterprises.
 It allows for integration with Salesforce, advanced analysis, unlimited access to data, data freshness, and many more features, which could be a good investment if you have the budget for it.
 The free version is otherwise good to cover everything a small or medium-sized business might look forward to in terms of multiple data accumulation across websites, apps, and devices.

 Setting up Your Google Analytics Account

 First and foremost, you have to have a Google account with a Google email address.
 You can only access Google Analytics if you have a valid Google account.
 The next thing to do is sign up for Google Analytics.
-But before that, knowing the Google Analytics hierarchy is of key importance to understand the layers and levels of working on this platform.
+But before that, knowing the Google Analytics hierarchy is of key importance to understanding the layers and levels of working on this platform.